 Coal will continue to be processed at the Howick Coal Preparation Plant (HCPP) and Hunter Valley Coal Preparation Plant (HVCPP) during the next three years.
-Currently active tailings facilities include: Cumnock Void - deposition from HCPP; and Carrington In-pit - deposition from HVCPP.
-Dam 6W TSF has currently ceased deposition, however, it may be restarted in the next three years to provide a final top up to assist consolidation prior to capping activities.
-Other tailings storage facilities that are currently inactive or being capped at HVO include: Central TSF - requires additional tailings deposition prior to capping; Bobs Dump TSF - preparing for capping within the next three years; and North Void TSF - ongoing implementation of the North Void TSF Management Plan to manage and mitigate any potential impacts from an identified seepage pathway.
+Currently active tailings facilities include:

+- \ Cumnock Void deposition from HCPP: and - \ Carrington In-pit deposition from HVCPP.

+Dam 6W TSF has currently ceased deposition, however, it may be restarted in the next three years to provide a final top up to assist consolidation prior to capping activities

+Other tailings storage facilities that are currently inactive or being capped at HVO include: - \ Central TSF requires additional tailings deposition prior to capping; - \ Bobs Dump TSF capping has commenced; and - \ North Void TSF ongoing implementation of the North Void TSF Management Plan to manage and mitigate any potential impacts from an identified seepage pathway.